Towards Real-World Applications of Personalized Anesthesia Using Policy Constraint Q Learning for Propofol Infusion Control: Experiments and Results

 \subsection{Interpretability of the Model}

 The deep neural networks used to implement our policy are notorious for their black-box characteristics.
-To enhance the transparency of the model, we analyzed the prediction results of the model using SHapley Additive exPlanations (SHAP;~\cite{lundberg2017unified}).
+However, if an anesthesiologist does not know how the machine model makes decisions, then he will not be able to trust the use of the model.
+To increase the transparency of the model, we analyzed the prediction results of the model using SHapley Additive exPlanations (SHAP;~\cite{lundberg2017unified}).
 SHAP is a game-theoretic interpretation approach that predicts the output of a model by fitting a linear interpretation model, and calculates SHAP values for observed features, which indicate the importance of the features in influencing the model output.
 SHAP values have been widely applied to analyze the relative importance of features in various machine learning models for medical applications~\cite{schamberg2022continuous, lundberg2018explainable, tjoa2020survey}.
 We used the publicly available SHAP library\footnote{https://github.com/slundberg/shap} to calculate the SHAP values for each feature in the observation space, and obtained the Absolute Mean SHAP Score for each feature by taking the average of the absolute values.

-As shown in Fig. \ref{fig:barh}, we found that the output of PCQL (\emph{i.e.}, the infusion rate of propofol) was most affected by remifentanil dose.
-We attribute this to the fact that remifentanil is an immediate injection analgesic that rapidly depresses the patient's respiration and, in addition, acts synergistically with propofol, thus greatly influencing the output of the model.
+As shown in Fig. \ref{fig:barh}, we found that the output of PCQL (\emph{i.e.}, the infusion rate of propofol) was most affected by sufentanil dose.
+We attribute this to the fact that sufentanil is an immediate injection analgesic that rapidly depresses the patient's respiration and, in addition, acts synergistically with propofol, thus greatly influencing the output of the model.
 Clinical characteristics of patients such as gender, age, and weight also significantly influenced model output, followed by real-time vital sign characteristics such as MAP, $\text{AP}_\text{Dia}$, and MAP target.
-We believe this is similar to the clinical decision making of the anesthesiologist—the anesthesiologist usually determines the primary base dose by pre-assessing the patient's physical condition, and adjust the base dose according to changes in the patient's vital signs during surgery.
+We believe this is similar to the clinical decision making of the anesthesiologist\textendash the anesthesiologist usually determines the primary base dose by pre-assessing the patient's physical condition, and adjust the base dose according to changes in the patient's vital signs during surgery.